melaniaandrisan/melaniaandrisan.github.io/_posts/food/2018-10-03-Pumpkin-Cheesecake.md

 ### Directions
 1. Set up the oven at 180 C or 350 F
-2. Make the crust by plaicing all the ingredients in a pie tray
+2. Add all the crust ingredients in a bowl and mix them well
-3. Bake for 10 minutes
+2. Place the mixture in a pie tray and bake for 10 minutes
-4. Take the second bowl and place the cream cheese and the swerve in it
+4. Take the second bowl and place the cream cheese and the swerve in it and mix them well
-5. Mix them well together and add the pumpkin pure, flex meal eggs and spieces and continue mixing for another minute.
+5. Add the pumpkin pure, flex meal eggs and spieces and continue mixing for another minute.
 Make sure your mixer is on the medium speed and, please do not overbeat.
 6. Add the mixture over the crust an bake another 50 to 60 minutes.

 ![out of the oven]({{ site.url }}/assets/pumpkin_cheesecake/out_of_the_oven.JPG)